 This post started with the story of how the Court took action to fix the problems in a Veteran’s PTSD claim.

-For that Veteran to get to Court, he had to file an appeal, and work his way through the VA Claims Process.
+For that Veteran to get to Court, he had to file an appeal, and work his way through the VA Claims Process – either the Legacy Process or the new AMA Process.